-Michelin starred chef Nathan Outlaw might be best known for his fish dishes and expertise, but his new book, Home Kitchen, is all about home comforts, and when it comes to comfort, nothing beats his toad-in-the-hole (serves 4)…
+Michelin starred chef Nathan Outlaw might be best known for his fish dishes and expertise, but in his 2017 book, Home Kitchen, he shows us all how to whip up home comforts, and when it comes to comfort, nothing beats his toad-in-the-hole.

 Nathan Outlaw (Great British Chefs/PA)

 Ingredients for toad-in-the-hole

 - 150ml whole milk

 - Sea salt and freshly ground black pepper

 MORE: Get more recipes to cook at home

 Ingredients for the gravy to go with toad-in-the-hole